(r) Provisions General

 Initial recognition and measurement

-All financial assets and liabilities are recognised at fair value on initial recognition, except for trade receivables which are initially measured at transaction price.
+All financial assets and liabilities are recognized at fair value on initial recognition, except for trade receivables which are initially measured at transaction price.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, which are not at fair value through profit or loss, are added to the fair value on initial recognition.
 Regular way purchase and sale of financial assets are accounted for at trade date.

 Subsequent measurement